LedFx/LedFx/docs/launch.md

 - `--ci-smoke-test`: Launch LedFx and then exit after 5 seconds to sanity check the install.
 - `--clear-config`: Launch LedFx, backup the config, clear the config, and continue with a clean startup.
 - `--clear-effects`: Launch LedFx, load the config, clear all active effects on all virtuals.
 Effect configurations are persisted, just turned off.
-- `--pause-all`: Start Ledfx with all virtuals paused.
+- `--pause-all`: Start LedFx with all virtuals paused.
 This is a global pause and can be toggled via the UI, or via a rest PUT to /api/virtuals

 ## Adding Command-Line Options to LedFx Launch